valentingalea/shaderbox/README.md

 Visual Studio 2013, GCC 4.8
 * any GLSL/WebGL environment.
 Tested on
 shadertoy.com and glslsandbox.com
 * any HLSL environment.
-Curently untested and experimental
+Curently experimental and only tested with fxc.exe

 ## Features
 Over time various things were added and some